TalHassner/home/_pages/about.md

 [comment]: <> (I am an Associate Professor at the Open University of Israel, Department of Mathematics and Computer Science (on extended leave of absence).
 Since April, 2018 I am also at Amazon AWS.)

 I am an Applied Research Lead at Facebook AI.
 Before that I was a Principal Scientist at Amazon AWS.
-I am also affiliated with The Open University of Israel, Department of Mathematics and Computer Science.
+I am also affiliated with The Open University of Israel, Department of Mathematics and Computer Science where I was an associate professor until 2018.

 My work is mostly related to <b>Machine Learning (Deep Learning), Statistical Pattern Recognition, Computer Vision</b> and <b>Computer Graphics</b>.
 Much of my work relates to face images and videos, including, in particular, face recognition, attribute prediction, face alignment, and 3D reconstruction of face shapes.
 I also worked on problems related to human action recognition in videos, dense correspondence estimation, feature representation and matching, text image processing, and more.